azarkevich/VSS3WayMerge/README.md

 Tool for support merge two VSS databases with common ancestor.

+Disclaimer: this tool can perform merge only for files which was not moved, renamed, restored, archived, shared or branched.
+This is not implemented and will be never implemented due to big complexity (well.. unless someone paid for it).

 Why and when this tool can be used
 ------------
 VSS obviuously should not be used as VCS tool, but some unlucky peoples still use it.